 Your next steps

 My first recommendation of what to do next would be to continue researching and reading about Hadoop and data lakes.
 Then, talk to some experts—people who have experience implementing and using data lakes.
 Also, look into what tools are available to make data lake implementation and management easier.
-Products such as Zaloni’s Bedrock data management platform exist to help ensure that your first foray into the data lake is not your last, by simplifying management, automating ingestion and processing, reducing manual interaction, and providing proven consulting and data science guidance services.
+Products such as Zaloni’s Data Lake Management Platform exist to help ensure that your first foray into the data lake is not your last, by simplifying management, automating ingestion and processing, reducing manual interaction, and providing proven consulting and data science guidance services.